yashxlogseq/yash/pages/internship_-_task_5.md

 ## *Note:* Collect the data and research, make the infographics and charts and use the charts and visuals to explain it in the short write-up
 ## *Submission Deadline:* Thursday, 20 Aug 23:59 GMT
 ### *Submission Method:* GDrive
+## The fact that tech is required on economics of scale
+### Go into 50 or so words for EOS.
+##
+## Currently, access to quality healthcare—in particular, modern medical technology, or med-tech—is difficult for many patients.
+Healthcare demand already outstrips supply in Asia–Pacific, and the gap will grow in line with continued increases in income, population, disease burdens, and general awareness of health issues.
+## Asia–Pacific is a complicated collection of individual markets, often with little in common other than a shared continent.
+Political systems, economic development, cultural mores, and disease profiles, among other characteristics, vary widely from one country to the next.
+### **Relate to ->** The disease profile is something that is seen in the NHS.
+The various drug profiles + the antibiotic production.
+## limited financial resources and a frugal attitude toward spending on healthcare
+### This is something that is required for medtech.
+## an underdeveloped medical infrastructure and workforce, which affects the adoption and use of new technology
+### YOU can come up with the best software but, given the current infrastructure there is limited scope for its application.
+YOU may have
 ## [WorldRemit](https://www.worldremit.com) idea from [Deloitte](https://www2.deloitte.com/gr/en/pages/technology-media-and-telecommunications/articles/fastest-growing-tech-companies-emea.html)
 ##
 ## Moreover, rise in payment automation and digitalization is expected to create growth opportunities for market over the forecast period.